ict-carch/hadoop-plus/README.txt

 Publication
 --------------
-For more details of Hadoop+, you can reference our paper “Modeling and Evaluating the Heterogeneity for MapReduce Applications in Heterogeneous Clusters” accepted by ICS(International Conference on Supercomputing) 2015.
+For more details of Hadoop+, you can reference our paper “Hadoop+: Modeling and Evaluating the Heterogeneity for MapReduce Applications in Heterogeneous Clusters” accepted by ICS(International Conference on Supercomputing) 2015.
 It will be published in June, 2015.